The best regular savings accounts – earn up to 7.5%

 Save every month for the best interest rates

 The best-paying savings accounts are usually regular savers, which are where you pay into them regularly, usually monthly, with rates currently as high as 8%.
-Here are the top paying ones, and whether you need to be an existing customer with the bank or not to get them.
+Here are the top-paying ones, split by those that require you to open a current account first and those that don’t.
+Sometimes you’ll find loyalty accounts, which are ones that require you to have been a customer with them for a period to open one up.

 Some articles on the site contain affiliate links, which provide a small commission to help fund our work.
 However, they won’t affect the price you pay or our editorial independence.
 Read more here.